 You can download a spreadsheet with all water stocks in our list below:

-In addition to the Excel spreadsheet above, this article covers our top 8 water stocks today, as ranked using expected total returns from the Sure Analysis Research Database.
+In addition to the Excel spreadsheet above, this article covers our top 7 water stocks today, that we cover in the Sure Analysis Research Database.

 Table of Contents

 - Pentair plc (PNR)